akshayKhot/akshaykhot.github.io/_posts/2021-8-6-leaving-cityview.md

 After almost four years at CityView, I have made the difficult decision to leave.

 CityView is one of Victoria's best software development companies.
-It's full of smart people who know and care about what they are doing.
+It's full of smart people who know what they are doing and deeply care about it.

 I worked with some very kind, thoughtful, and wise people at CityView, and I will miss each one of them.